Cognitive Reframing Techniques: A Practical Guide to Changing Unhelpful Thought Patterns

 1. What is cognitive reframing in psychology?

-Cognitive reframing (also called cognitive restructuring) is a core technique in Cognitive Behavioral Therapy (CBT).
+Cognitive reframing (also called "cognitive restructuring") is a core technique in Cognitive Behavioral Therapy (CBT).
 It involves identifying distorted thought patterns and replacing them with more balanced, evidence-based interpretations.
 It is widely supported by clinical research and endorsed by organizations such as the American Psychological Association (APA).

 2. Is cognitive reframing scientifically proven?